KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_003_MinimalGltfFile.md

   },
 ```

-When this `mesh.primitive` has to be rendered, the renderer can resolve the underlying buffer views and buffers, and send the required parts of the buffer to the renderer, together with the information about the data types and layout.
-A more detailed description of how the accessor data is obtained and processed by the renderer is given in the section about [Buffers, BufferViews and Accessors](gltfTutorial_005_BuffersBufferViewsAccessors.md) and the section about [Materials and Techniques](gltfTutorial_013_MaterialsTechniques.md)
+When this `mesh.primitive` has to be rendered, the renderer can resolve the underlying buffer views and buffers and will send the required parts of the buffer to the renderer, together with the information about the data types and layout.
+A more detailed description of how the accessor data is obtained and processed by the renderer is given in the [Buffers, BufferViews, and Accessors](gltfTutorial_005_BuffersBufferViewsAccessors.md) section and the [Materials and Techniques](gltfTutorial_013_MaterialsTechniques.md) section.